vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 Detection: Events forwarded by some validators are not forwarded by others.

 #### Ethereum Heartbeat
 For the Ethereum Heartbeat, we use the system parameter <ethereum_heartbeat_period>.
-This parameter should be either 0 or a value bigger than the number of validators.
+This parameter should be either 0 or a value bigger than the number of validators; the recommended initial value is 128, which would create a hearbeat per validator about every 20 minutes (i.e., about 120 heartbeats per validator per epoch).
+Legal valiues are all integers larger or equal to 0.

 For every Ethereum block, if the hash of this block mod <ethereum_heartbeat_period> equals the identity of the a validator (taken mod ethereum_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
-This event is confirmed by other validators as usual, but then ignored.
+This event is confirmed by other validators just like any other Ethereum event, but then ignored.
 If that block also contains a valid Vega event that requires an action, this is forwarded independently by the normal event forwarding mechanisms.
 If the parameter is set to 0, the heartbeats are effectively turned off.

 #### Performance Measurements
-At the end of each epoch, it is counted how many Ethereum events have been forwarded by each validator; this term should be dominated by the heartbeat period.
+At the end of each epoch, it is counted how many Ethereum events have been forwarded by each validator; this is (number_of_ethereum_blocks_per_epoch)/ethereum_heartbeat_period)+number_of_ethereum_events_per_validator

 Let `expected_f` be the maximum number of Ethereum events forwarded by any Validator given above conditions, and `f` be the number of blocks a given validator has forwarded.

-Then `validator_performance = max(0.05, min((0.8*p'/expected+0.2*(f+10)/(expected_f+10), 1))`,
+Then `validator_performance = max(0.05, min((0.8*p'/expected+0.2*(min((f+10)/(expected_f+10), 1)))`,

 i.e., the event forwarding is weighted less to reflect that there are fewer events (and we want to avoid a single missed event causing halving of the reward)